 “Seeing the people that have used our algorithm and benefited from treatments they wouldn’t have known they needed; that’s what makes me want to keep pushing to take my work through further clinical trials and hopefully one day into general use.
 Showing that fundamental science really can improve the diagnosis and treatment of cancer by personalising it is incredible.
 What inspires me daily is the human impact of my work and seeing the lives that have been saved.”

-Professor Nik-Zainal will receive the Medal, along with a cash prize, at the Academy of Medical Sciences' AGM on 7 December where she will deliver a lecture on her research to the Academy’s prestigious Fellowship.
+Professor Nik-Zainal will receive the Medal, along with a cash prize, at the Academy of Medical Sciences' AGM on 7 December 2021.
+Her lecture on her research from that event is available to view above.

 The Foulkes Foundation was established in 1972 by Dr Ernest Foulkes CBE HonMD HonFRCP, with the aim of promoting medical research, the training of scientists and the study of medicine.
 The Foulkes Foundation Medal has been awarded biennially since 2007.